scaleoutsean/awesome-solidfire/README.md

 - Fully programmable storage - from the initial node configuration to automated storage provisioning for containers
 - Public Cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86-64 servers to hypervisors, VMs and containers
-- Always-on storage effciency with zero-performance impact.
+- Always-on storage efficiency with zero-performance impact.
 Compression and deduplication cannot be disabled
 - Granular storage capacity and performance management - Minimum, Maximum and Burst storage policies may be assigned on a per-volume basis
 - General purpose scale-out storage clusters that are easy to provision, manage, refresh, and scale
 - Can be merged into or serve as a base for NetApp HCI - add two or more NetApp HCI compute nodes and convert your SolidFire cluster into NetApp HCI